What is Regtech? And Why is it Becoming the Next Big Thing?

 - Embracing new technology

-HCL, through its Risk & Compliance services, focuses on finding new solutions for clients.
-Besides helping enterprises embrace disruptive technologies and transform their businesses, HCL also allows them to thrive in a challenging marketplace.
+HCLTech, through its Risk & Compliance services, focuses on finding new solutions for clients.
+Besides helping enterprises embrace disruptive technologies and transform their businesses, HCLTech also allows them to thrive in a challenging marketplace.